 I did note that the pro version offers items that I think are crucial for such as Exchange, for which requires the pro version, having the ability to have more than 2 accounts and the use if “Aliases” or identity.

-Let’s take a look at how Aqua Mail looks like when you first install it:
+Let’s take a look at how Aqua Mail Android looks like when you first install it:

-It looks pretty decent and colourful right?
-Well that just doesn’t work for me.
-The white background has to go and the fisher price colours all over the place just doesn’t jive with me.
+It looks pretty decent and colourful, right?
+Well, that just doesn’t work for me.
+The white background has to go and the fisher price colours all over the place just don’t jive with me.
 So let’s take a look at what I did!

-Very distinct transformation from what the original interface looks like.
-I haven’t went over all the settings, I’m slowly working my way through them, but in the end I’ll get exactly or “VERY” close to what I want in an email client.
+The very distinct transformation from what the original interface looks like.
+I haven’t gone over all the settings, I’m slowly working my way through them, but in the end, I’ll get exactly or “VERY” close to what I want in an email client.

-I mentioned earlier that the application had a wide range of settings that would allow anyone that wanted to change many aspect of their emails the ability to do so and I wasn’t kidding.
-Take a look at the application settings you can chose from.
+I mentioned earlier that the application had a wide range of settings that would allow anyone that wanted to change any aspect of their emails the ability to do so and I wasn’t kidding.
+Take a look at the application settings you can choose from.